 DURATION OF ASSIGNMENT

-This is one year full time assignment starting on May X, 2020.
+This is a one-year full time assignment starting on May X, 2020.
 Subject to satisfactory performance as well as operational needs of the Project, the contract can be extended.

 The assignment will be a full-time, time-based assignment for 12 months, with possibility of downstream extension, subject to satisfactory performance.
 Reimbursement of services will be conducted monthly, based on timesheet prepared by the Consultant and countersigned by the Head of Procurement Unit and Project Manager – the Contract Coordinator.